Not Fucking Around Coalition: Activities

 The first reported appearance of NFAC members was a May 12, 2020, protest near Brunswick, Georgia, over the February murder of Ahmaud Arbery.
 They were identified by local media as "Black Panthers".

 Johnson stated that NFAC provided armed security for the sister of Rayshard Brooks at her request.
 NFAC escorted her to a rally in downtown Atlanta in late June.

 On the Fourth of July, 2020, local media reported that about 100 to 200 mostly armed NFAC members marched through Stone Mountain Park near Atlanta, Georgia, calling for the removal of the Confederate monument.
 Reuters reported the number of participants as "scores."
 The NFAC posted videos of the event and reported the number as 1,500.
 The Stone Mountain Memorial Association, which operates the park, stated that the protesters were peaceful and orderly.

 Johnson stated of the site, which is important to the Ku Klux Klan: "Our initial goal was to have a formation of our militia in Stone Mountain to send a message that as long as you're abolishing all these statues across the country, what about this one?"
 He stated that the formation was a response to a threat by the KKK to start shooting black people at 8 pm on the Fourth of July, 2020.
 Johnson stated at the formation, "I want the heart of the Ku Klux Klan to hear me no matter where the fuck you are.
 I'm in your house.
 Where you at?
 You made a threat.
 We don't threaten."

 On July 25, a local news outlet stated that "more than 300" members were gathered in Louisville, Kentucky to protest the lack of action against the officers responsible for the March killing of Breonna Taylor.
 The NFAC posted a video of the event on its official YouTube page, reporting the number of militia members registered and present as 3,500.
 On July 20, preceding the event, Kentucky Attorney General Daniel Cameron and Louisville Metro Council President David James had a phone conversation with Johnson, which the AG's office described as "productive".

 In response to the announced NFAC presence, about 50 armed Three Percenters counter-protested.
 Louisville police in riot gear helped to facilitate the maintenance of space between the groups.
 Three NFAC members were wounded during a negligent weapon discharge.
 The NFAC said that the discharge occurred when a person who was not yet admitted into the formation collapsed from heat exhaustion and fired her weapon into the ground.
 The weapon was an older shotgun that Johnson said would not have been approved for the formation.
 The shotgun projectiles hit the ground, then ricocheted and hit three people.
 Johnson reported that two of those hit were checked by medics and cleared to continue to participate in the formation.
+However, police released a statement that only one militia member received minor injuries.The other two were transported to a hospital, the second was in serious but stable condition and the third was moved to the ICU and expected to survive.